 Despite regional towns coming in with a much cheaper price tag, it’s the inner-city unit markets that have long been the hotspot for residential dwelling investment.

 But that’s not the end of the story.
 Coastal towns with a flair for tourism like the Gold Coast, all the way up to Far North Queensland, have seen their fair share of investment interest over the years.
 Mining towns, too.
+Many documentaries production companies have been using up properties for filming in those areas.

 Can I afford a capital city property?